Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 The development technology is based on MinIO, an object storage solution fully compatible with the S3 protocol.
 The application layer is built on distributed object storage, which in turn relies on an underlying block storage layer, which can be implemented either bare metal or using software-defined solutions.
 The overall architecture is based on containers orchestrated by a resource manager based on an enterprise-class Kubernetes distribution.
-Resource management and container orchestration are based on the Red Hat Openshift platform.
-To meet the most stringent security requirements, data encryption is implemented using keys stored on HSM devices.
-This will be made possible by interfacing with the KMS module common to all PaaS services.

-The service is sized and offered per storage unit.
-Each unit contains 1 TB.

 The service offers the following advantages: